pyenv/pyenv/CONTRIBUTING.md

 General guidance
 ================

-* The usual principes of respecting existing conventions and making sure that your changes are in line with the overall product design apply when contributing code to Pyenv.
+* The usual principles of respecting existing conventions and making sure that your changes are in line with the overall product design apply when contributing code to Pyenv.

 * We are limited to Bash 3.2 features